 My senior thesis focused on the combination of women’s rights and the great outdoors.

-Many companies are committing to elevating and accelerating the diversity of leadership and participation in the outdoors.
+An ample amount of companies are committing to elevating and accelerating the diversity of leadership and participation in the outdoors.
 Many women have already taken the step, “They are turning their passions into their profession.
 Whether it’s leading groups in the backcountry or the boardroom, climbing big walls or corporate ladders, running marathons or businesses, these women are changing the face of the active-outdoor industries.” - Camber Outdoors

 Women should feel comfortable and confident, especially when in the outdoors.
 Over the course of my semester I conducted a survey asking women broad questions about how they feel in the outdoors.
 From this survey I received many quotes of common stigmas associated with women.
 I separated my thesis into three different colors; red, yellow, and green.
 The red panels represent the common negative thoughts and quotes from women I found in my outside research.
 Yellow represents companies and organizations already making a change to accelerate the diversity in the industry.
 The green panels promote change and the continued growth of equality from the backcountry to the boardroom.